-This is an opportunity to make this a two-way conversation, where you can see whether this DTP would be a good fit for you.
-Many of the questions that are on standard interview advice pages are answered on the web pages of your primary institution and/or the DTP.
-It would be wise to familiarise yourself with this information, so that you don't waste the opportunity by asking questions on this prosaic and accessible information (unless you feel that you need further clarification with how this applies to your specific situation).
+You shouldn't ask questions just for the sake of filling this time.
+Also, many of the questions that are on standard interview advice pages are answered on the internet pages of your primary institution and/or the DTP.
+It would be wise to familiarise yourself with this information before the interview, so that you don't waste the opportunity by asking questions on prosaic and easily accessible information (unless you feel that you need further clarification with how this applies to your specific situation).
+Otherwise, to do so may suggest to the interview panel a lack of interest and self-motivation to research.